Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Gregory R. Francfort - Bank of America Merrill Lynch

 Hey, guys.
 Can you just talk about the decision to add a little bit of debt to the balance sheet to buy back the stock?
-And is that something you guys will be open to doing more of or is it something that you would maybe look to pay back down the debt as you move into 2018 and 2019?
+And is that something you guys will be open to doing more of, or is it something that you would maybe look to pay back down the debt as you move into 2018 and 2019?

 Matthew Clark - The Cheesecake Factory, Inc.

-Greg, I think the way we communicate our repurchase program is we have several kind of key tenants.
-One is strategically, so we've been a tremendously consistent returner of capital and we've reduced waste so – (37:37) a little over 3% a year on average.
+Greg, I think the way we've communicated our repurchase program is we have several kind of key tenants.
+One is strategically, so we've been a tremendously consistent returner of capital, and we've reduced waste so a little over 3% a year on average.
 And so we're going to be in the market pretty consistently every year.
-But that being said, obviously, the old credo of bylaws is what we also try to do and so, opportunistically, we thought this is a pretty good time to lean into the stock a little bit.
+But that being said, obviously, the old credo of buy low is what we also try to do and so, opportunistically, we thought this is a pretty good time to lean into the stock a little bit.

 We know we're not contemplating a permanent shift to our capital structure at this point in time, but certainly buying a little bit more and a little bit faster when the stock has been hit, I think, makes a lot of sense.
 So we'll give further updates on our outlook on that next year.
 But right now, it's not meant to indicate anything other than this is the opportunistic time to complete some of our ongoing repurchase program.